 While you’re planning the kind of keywords you’ll use, also think about consistency within your keyword list, otherwise you’ll spend a lot of time tidying up your keyword list later.
 For example:

-- Grouping—as with folders and collections, you can use a hierarchical list of keywords instead of a long flat list.
+- Grouping—as with folders and collections, in Lightroom Classic you can use a hierarchical list of keywords instead of a long flat list.
 We’ll consider the pros and cons in the next post.

 - Capitalization—stick to lower case for everything except names of people and places.

 - Quantity—either use singular or plural, but avoid mixing them (either have bird, cat and dog or birds, cats and dogs).
-Where the plural spelling is different, for example, puppy vs. puppies, you can put the other spelling in the Synonyms field so it’s still fully searchable.
+Where the plural spelling is different, for example, puppy vs. puppies, in Lightroom Classic you can put the other spelling in the Synonyms field so it’s still fully searchable.
 For Lightroom (cloud-based) stay with one rule, as it doesn’t have Synonyms.

-- Verbs—stick to a single form, for example, running, playing, jumping rather than mixing run, jumping, play.
+- Verbs—stick to a single form, for example, running, playing, jumping rather than mixing run, play, jumping.

 - Name formats—consider how you’ll handle nicknames or last names for married women.
-Many use the married name followed by the maiden name (e.g., Mary Married née Maiden), while others choose to put previous names and nicknames in the Synonyms field.
+Many use the married name followed by the maiden name (e.g., Mary Married née Maiden), while others choose to put previous names and nicknames in the Synonyms field (Lightroom Classic only).

 Need some ideas?
 While controlled vocabularies are overkill for most amateur photographers, they can be a great place to get ideas for your own keywords and list structure.
 Here’s a list of some popular keyword lists, both free and paid.

-In the next post in the series, we’ll consider the advantages and disadvantages of flat and hierarchical keyword lists, and then we’ll put the theory into practice in the following posts.
+In the next post in the series, we’ll consider the advantages and disadvantages in Lightroom Classic of flat and hierarchical keyword lists, and then we’ll put the theory into practice in the following posts.